josevalim/logger/README.md

 Long-term features (after 1.0):

-  * Error translators, so we can translate GenServer and other OTP errors into something more pallatable.
+  * Error translators, so we can translate GenServer and other OTP errors into something more palatable.
   * Custom formatting, so we can change the format of logging or add ANSI colors.
   * Logging to files and log rotation.
   * Metadata (like file, line and module) and tracing, the existing logging format used by the error logger may allow us to pass metadata into the logger and therefore support tracing.